Course Outline

 Format:

-Formative: Review of Teaching, Learning and Assessment Plan
+1: Summative: Review of Teaching, Learning and Assessment Plan (10%)

-You will use your knowledge and understanding of curriculum requirements to review a provided Teaching Learning and Assessment Plan (TLAP) from Unit 3.
+You will use your knowledge and understanding of curriculum requirements to review and discuss in class a Teaching Learning and Assessment Plan (TLAP) from Unit 3.
 This review will consider the alignment with the General Senior Syllabus requirements for your discipline area, the syllabus objectives and assessment tasks in the unit.
 Time will be allocated during your Week 6 tutorial to complete the review template available on Canvas.
-This component is formative, and you will be given feedback to inform your work in Part B.
+This component is worth 10%, and you will be given feedback to inform your work in the Arts lesson sequence.

 Criteria: